-Indra is implementing a plan to increase the eco-design of its products.
-As first steps, in 2022 the company launches a pilot project aimed at incorporating eco-design techniques into the design process for the company's radars to reduce the environmental impact and continually improving its performance without affecting quality or its applications.
+As part of the ESG Plan, Indra is implementing a plan to increase the eco-design of its products.

+In 2021, as first steps, the company launched a pilot project aimed at incorporating eco-design techniques into the design process for the company's radars to reduce the environmental impact and continually improving its performance without affecting quality or its applications.
 As a result of the pilot project, the life cycle emissions of the new radar design are 12.7% lower than the previous product.
 In order to achieve this, a detailed LCA (life cycle assessment) was carried out that allows the company to identify eco-design methods and strategies that might be extrapolated to other areas and products.

+As part of the Responsible Products & Services pillar, the ESG Plan aims to incorporate ecodesign criteria into all new products.
+To this end, the company has established an eco-design training plan to train 100% of design and product development engineers by 2025.
 Other initiatives are also being introduced to Indra's Engineering and Technology processes in order to incorporate sustainability criteria into the design and development process: